 Once the idea of building a narodnyi dim was accepted, a collection was held to buy the materials needed.
 A foreman (maister) was usually hired to co-ordinate construction, with labour provided voluntarily.
-Land was generally donated by a sympathetic supporter, especially in rural areas, and the building raised in one or two years.36
+Land was generally donated by a sympathetic supporter, especially in rural areas, and the building raised in one or two years.

 In most cases, construction required a loan.
 Efforts followed to pay off the debt as quickly as possible and to raise money for improvements such as the hardwood floor and for finishing the walls.
-The most popular fundraising activities were plays, concerts, dances, bazaars and picnics, which served also as major forms of entertainment.37 Once the capital costs were covered, additional fundraising was undertaken to build a dug-out basement or buffet room.38 Most narodni domy were generally most active during the fundraising period.39
+The most popular fundraising activities were plays, concerts, dances, bazaars and picnics, which served also as major forms of entertainment.
+Once the capital costs were covered, additional fundraising was undertaken to build a dug-out basement or buffet room.
+Most narodni domy were generally most active during the fundraising period.

 Decline of activity.
 By the late 1930s, the pace of activity in most narodni domy had begun to decline.
-Apart from the usual organizational problem of replacing people worn out by routine, the narodni domy simply faced too much competition from such other attractions as dance halls, radio, anglophone service clubs and baseball.40 Some sponsored their own baseball teams or showed more films, but among the youth the lower level of linguistic fluency increasingly affected participation.41 the concerts and plays, the mainstay of the narodni domy in earlier days, were seldom seen.
-Thousands who left the bloc at this time never returned.
-The rural depopulation closed post offices and encouraged school districts to consolidate.
-Between 1955 and 1965 large numbers of narodni domy were either sold or closed.
-Where new halls appeared, they were usually regarded as parish halls, not narodni domy.
-By the 1980s, only a handful of the original narodni domy still operated.
+Apart from the usual organizational problem of replacing people worn out by routine, the narodni domy simply faced too much competition from such other attractions as dance halls, radio, anglophone service clubs and baseball.
+Some sponsored their own baseball teams or showed more films, but among the youth the lower level of linguistic fluency increasingly affected participation.

 The Narodni domy were also affected in the 1930s by the development of church lay bodies such as the Ukrainian Catholic Brotherhood and the Ukrainian Self-Reliance League.
-As membership tended to overlap, the people found it difficult to maintain dual loyalties indefinitely.42 Finally, many Ukrainians during the Depression left the bloc districts to seek work in eastern Canada or in the cities.43
+As membership tended to overlap, the people found it difficult to maintain dual loyalties indefinitely.
+Finally, many Ukrainians during the Depression left the bloc districts to seek work in eastern Canada or in the cities.